streambased-io/streambased-demos/README.md

 case.
 2. ccloud - A demo using Confluent Cloud to host a dataset and Streambased to query it.
 3. dbt - A demo leveraging Streambased to provide access to Kafka data via DBT
-4. recipes - An example usage of Streambased for exploring and training a classifier
+4. aiven - A demo using Aiven to host a dataset and Streambased to query it.